jculp/getting.and.cleaning.data/CodeBook.md

 | 43 | fbodyacc.mean.z | 86 | anglez.gravitymean

 #### Final Dataset for Analysis
 The single, filtered dataset from above was then grouped by activity and subject and summarized to a final dataset.
 The mean was calculated of all retained measurements and returned for each unique combination of activity and subject.
+For more details, see the associated [README.md](./README.md) file.